Civil Dispute Applications - Guide to Applicants

 - that the Respondent admits liability in part but also contests part of the application.
 The Respondent may indicate a proposal as to how the amount admitted to is to be paid and make payments direct to the applicant.

 - that the Respondent contests the application in full and provides details of the dispute.
 A Respondent may also lodge a counter claim.

-In a counter claim the respondent says that he/she/it has a claim against the applicant.
-A counter claim must include details of the respondent’s claim.
+In a counter claim, the respondent says that he/she/it has a claim against the applicant.
+A counter claim must include details of the respondent’s claim against the Applicant.

 The applicant is entitled to respond to the counter claim in writing and dispute any of the matters set out in the respondent’s counter claim.

 The counter claim is the respondent’s action against the applicant.
 Therefore, in one case before the ACAT there may be an action by the applicant against the respondent and an action by the respondent against the applicant.